How Can You Attract Customers to WhatsApp?

 On Your Website (organic)

-It’s possible to promote WhatsApp on your website as your service channel, just ensure they’re in a prominent place on the page.
-If you need any help creating online WhatsApp buttons, CM.com offers a piece of code to easily implement it as a chat button on your website, which can be found here.
+It’s possible to promote WhatsApp on your website as your service channel.
+Just ensure they’re in a prominent place on the page.
+If you need help creating online WhatsApp buttons, CM.com offers a piece of code to quickly implement as a chat button on your website, which can be found here.

 On your contact page